 Office for National Statistics (ONS) in partnership with Public Health England (PHE) publishes a suite of bulletins on cancer incidence and survival, with accompanying Quality and Methodology Information (QMI) reports for cancer incidence and index of cancer survival.
 Survival estimates are produced for the most common cancers in adults (aged 15 to 99 years) by stage and diagnosis, and for all cancers combined in children (aged 0 to 14 years).

 This report provides details of the methodology used, in partnership between ONS and PHE, to produce the following national and experimental statistics:

-This analysis has been prepared jointly (from June 2017) with the National Cancer Registration and Analysis Service (NCRAS) of PHE.
+This analysis has been prepared jointly (from June 2017) with the National Cancer Registration and Analysis Service (NCRAS) within PHE.

 Cancer is a major cause of death, accounting for around one-quarter of deaths in England.
 More than one in two people will develop cancer at some point in their life1.
-In July 2015 an Independent Cancer Taskforce published Achieving world-class cancer outcomes: a strategy for England 2015-2020, which included the aim to improve survival rates for cancer patients.
-This document sets out how the government plans to improve cancer outcomes (including improving survival rates through reductions in the proportion of patients who are diagnosed with cancer at an advanced stage), screening and treatment standards.
+In July 2015, an Independent Cancer Taskforce published Achieving world-class cancer outcomes: a strategy for England 2015 to 2020, which included the aim to improve survival rates for cancer patients.
+This report sets out how the government plans to improve cancer outcomes (including improving survival rates through reductions in the proportion of patients who are diagnosed with cancer at an advanced stage), screening and treatment standards.
 These publications of national survival statistics enable the monitoring of changes in cancer survival over time, to assess progress in achieving these aims.

-This document describes the quality of the output and details the points that should be noted when using the output.
+This report describes the quality of the output and details the points that should be noted when using the output.

-We have developed Guidelines for Measuring Statistical Quality.
-These are based upon the five European Statistical System (ESS) dimensions of quality and several other important quality characteristics:
+We have developed Guidelines for measuring statistical quality; these are based upon the five European Statistical System (ESS) quality dimensions.
+This report addresses these quality dimensions and other important quality characteristics, which are: